 Updated: Dec 2, 2020

-It seems as though this stupid argument is now moot.
+It seems as though this ill considered and ill informed debate is now moot.

 HEIF is an acronym for High Efficiency Image File Format (HEIF), also known as High Efficiency Image Coding (HEIC).

 If you are an iPhone user, you may already be using it, and you just didn’t realise.

 Apple has been an early adopter of the format.
 It is implemented as the default file format for the camera on the iPhone.
 They have also implemented file converters so that when it’s shared around apps and to other platforms the file is automatically re-saved to JPG.
 So pretty much, a pointless implementation (for the time being anyway).

 Wikipedia says: High Efficiency Image File Format (HEIF), also known as High Efficiency Image Coding (HEIC), is a file format for individual images and image sequences.
 It was developed by the Moving Picture Experts Group (MPEG) and is defined by MPEG-H Part 12 (ISO/IEC 23008-12).
 The MPEG group claims that twice as much information can be stored in a HEIF image as in a JPEG image of the same size, resulting in a better quality image.
 HEIF also supports animation, and is capable of storing more information than an animated GIF at a small fraction of the size.

 In short, the format promises less artefacts and compression ratios that make the files around the half the size of the equivalent JPG.
 Pretty impressive.